 Green, unroasted coffee beans, contain literally hundreds of chemical compounds in addition to sugar.
 Roasting it so that favorable flavors, in the right balance emerge while avoiding unpleasant ones is the art and craft of coffee roasting.

 Without getting crazy about the chemistry, there are some reactions that occur in the middle of the roast which can actually produce roasty tastes which has nothing to do with final temperature.

 An example.
 The Pre-Test 1 coffee was roasted 4 different ways (roasting profiles).
 Although they all had the same end temperature, 425°F, some tasted like they were deeper roasts than others.

-French, Dark, Full-City+, burnt?
+French, dark, full-City+, burnt?
 What?
-Marketing and mythology.
+Marketing terminology.